rashedtalukder/ai-gbb-learning-shop/video_commerical/rashed_sora_sdk/README.md

 ## Example Script

-The `examples/sora_example.py` script provides a full-featured example of working with the Azure Sora SDK.
+The `examples/sora_example.py` script provides a full-featured example of working with Rashed's Sora SDK.
 It demonstrates a complete workflow from job creation to video download.

 ### Usage